 Thank you so much for stopping by!
 I hope you’ll take the time to learn about who I am and why I am making blankets and sharing the patterns.

-I also love to see how your crochet turned out!
+I also love to see how your Modern Modified HDC throw turned out!
 Share with us all on Instagram!
 It’s the best place for crocheters to come together.
 Use the #crochetersofinstagram and #daisyfarmcrafts so we can all see what the latest projects are.
 It’s so fun.
 I do have a Facebook page called Daisy Farm Crafts and I’d love for you to follow for all the latest patterns and things I’m making.

 Have a beautiful day!